 6.9 from the text.
 Note that this is an unusual arrangement where the thermal wind of a layer (1000 - 850 hPa) is almost opposite to the geostrophic wind at its upper surface (850 hPa), so the geostrophic wind decreases with height from the surface.
 This also occurs in warm core cyclones (e.g. hurricanes).
 Presumably, a low pressure system at the surface is generating the local minimum in geopotential height, and therefore a cyclonic vortex.
 In 6.9a, technically you are looking for the maximum in relative geostrophic vorticity.
 You don't have enough information to determine the maximum in total vorticity.
 For 6.9c, the Sutcliffe Development Theorem can be viewed as stating (page 160), "Synoptic scale upward motions, the result of greater divergence aloft than near the surface in any air column, are forced by cyclonic vorticity advection by the thermal wind."
 Opposite for downward motion.

-The question below is an application of the quasi-geostrophic vorticity equation, in which the local geostrophic vorticity tendency is expressed as a sum of the horizontal geostrophic vorticity tendency and the divergence forcing.
+This question is an application of the quasi-geostrophic vorticity equation, in which the local geostrophic vorticity tendency is expressed as a sum of the horizontal geostrophic vorticity tendency and the divergence tendency.
 The latitude is 45.

 (i) Point A is 1000 km to the east of point B. Suppose that the geostrophic relative vorticity ξg = 0 at point A, and ξg = 2.0E-05 1/s at point B. The average geostrophic wind between the two points is ug = 30 m/s.
 Suppose the geostrophic relative vorticity pattern is fixed in space.
 What is the divergence at point A?
 Give your answer in /day.